enevarez-ops/employeeTracker/README.md

 So that I can organize and plan my business

 ## Description
-Description of Website and what technologies were used
+Javascript employee tracker system.

 ## Installation
-How to install and run app/website
+Install dependencies and run on node.

 ## Contributors
 Efrain Nevarez